Astrology Affiliate Site Case Study: What Actually Worked

 TL;DR

-• The global astrology market is valued at roughly $15.16 billion in 2025 and growing at 6% CAGR, but building an affiliate site in this niche is far harder than the opportunity suggests because of E-E-A-T scrutiny, zero-click erosion, and 75%-commission ClickBank products that attract fierce competition.
+- The global astrology market reached $15.16 billion in 2025 with 6% CAGR growth toward $25.61 billion by 2034, but building an affiliate site in this niche is far harder than the market size suggests because of E-E-A-T scrutiny, zero-click erosion, and high-commission ClickBank products attracting fierce competition.

-• Google’s December 2025 core update hit affiliate sites harder than any other category at a 71% impact rate, and astrology content sits in a YMYL-adjacent gray zone that makes recovery especially slow.
+- Google’s December 2025 core update hit affiliate sites harder than any other category at a 71% impact rate, and astrology content sits in a YMYL-adjacent gray zone that makes recovery especially difficult.

-• The site survived by shifting from commodity horoscope content to first-hand product reviews with original photography, diversifying traffic away from Google, and treating email as the real revenue channel (not organic search).
+- The site survived by shifting from commodity horoscope content to first-hand product reviews with original photography, diversifying traffic away from Google, and treating email as the real revenue channel.
+The astrology app market alone reached $5.69 billion in 2026 and is projected to hit $11.71 billion by 2030 at 19.8% CAGR.

 I Picked Astrology Because the Numbers Looked Incredible.
 They Were.

-In early 2024, I was hunting for a niche with three things: passionate buyers, recurring revenue potential, and enough search volume to justify building a content site.
-Astrology checked every box with an almost suspicious level of enthusiasm.
+In early 2024, I hunted for a niche with three characteristics: passionate buyers, recurring revenue potential, and enough search volume to justify building a content site.
+Astrology checked every box with almost suspicious enthusiasm.

 The demand side was absurd.
-A Harris Poll from January 2024 found that 62% of Gen Z Americans and 83% of millennials believe in astrology.
+A Harris Poll found 62% of Gen Z Americans and 83% of millennials believe in astrology.
 Not “have heard of it.”
 Believe in it.
-The astrology app market alone was valued at $4.75 billion in 2025, with Co-Star racking up over 30 million registered users globally.
-The affiliate programs?
-ClickBank’s spirituality category offers 75% commissions on digital products like Moon Reading and Astrology.TV.
-Some programs pay $50+ per conversion.
+The astrology app market reached $5.69 billion in 2026, projected to nearly double to $11.7 billion by 2030.
+ClickBank’s spirituality category offers 75% commissions on digital products like Moon Reading and Astrology.TV, with some programs paying $50+ per conversion.

 So I built the site.
-And over the next 18 months, it taught me things about Google’s quality systems, affiliate monetization, and content strategy that I couldn’t have learned from any course.
-Not all of those lessons were pleasant.
+Over the next 18 months, it taught me things about Google’s quality systems, affiliate monetization, and content strategy no course could teach.
+Not all those lessons were pleasant.

 The “Easy Niche” Trap: Why Astrology Content Is Harder Than It Looks

-Here’s what nobody tells you in those “best affiliate niches” listicles: astrology sits in a weird gray zone that makes Google deeply suspicious of your content.
+Here is what nobody mentions in “best affiliate niches” listicles.
+Astrology sits in a weird gray zone that makes Google deeply suspicious of your content.

-YMYL-adjacent content is content that doesn’t fit neatly into Google’s “Your Money or Your Life” category (health, finance, legal) but still touches topics that could affect someone’s wellbeing or major decisions.
+YMYL-adjacent content is content that does not fit neatly into Google’s “Your Money or Your Life” category but still touches topics affecting wellbeing or major decisions.
 Astrology lands squarely here.
 People make relationship decisions based on compatibility readings.
 They time career moves around retrogrades.
-A Forbes report noted that 63% of young Americans believe astrology helps their careers, and 72% rely on cosmic guidance for major life choices.
 When your content influences decisions of that magnitude, Google’s E-E-A-T requirements quietly ratchet up.

-I didn’t realize this at first.
-My early content was what SEO consultant Marie Haynes calls commodity content, which is information widely available in many other places on the web.
-I was writing “What does Mercury retrograde mean?” articles that rehashed the same explanations from Astrology.com and Cafe Astrology.
-And for a while, they ranked.
+I did not realize this at first.
+My early content was what SEO consultant Marie Haynes calls commodity content: information widely available in many other places on the web.
+I wrote “What does Mercury retrograde mean?” articles that rehashed explanations from Astrology.com and Cafe Astrology.
+For a while, they ranked.

 Then the March 2025 core update hit.

 Watch Out: Astrology content lives in E-E-A-T’s gray zone.
-Google doesn’t officially classify it as YMYL, but its quality systems treat it with increased scrutiny because people use astrology for relationship, career, and financial decisions.
-Build your content strategy around demonstrated personal experience from day one.
+Google does not officially classify it as YMYL, but its quality systems treat it with increased scrutiny because people use astrology for relationship, career, and financial decisions.
+Build around demonstrated personal experience from day one.

-The March 2025 core update knocked roughly 35% of my organic traffic off a cliff in about nine days.
-The December 2025 update finished the job on several pages that had partially recovered.
+The March 2025 core update knocked roughly 35% of organic traffic off a cliff in nine days.
+The December 2025 update finished the job on pages that had partially recovered.

-I’m not alone.
-Analysis from Dataslayer tracking 847 affected websites found that the December 2025 core update impacted 71% of affiliate sites, the highest of any category.
+I am not alone.
+Dataslayer tracking 847 affected websites found the December 2025 core update impacted 71% of affiliate sites, the highest of any category.
 E-commerce took a 52% hit.
 Health content, 67%.
 But affiliate sites?
 Worst in class.

-Why did affiliate sites get hit so hard?
-Marie Haynes published a detailed analysis of four sites that recovered from the December 2025 update, and one case study reads like it was written about my astrology site.
-She describes an affiliate site reviewing large-ticket products where “most of it offered essentially the same value as everyone else” and “what was experiential was buried in massive walls of text.”
+Marie Haynes published a detailed analysis of four sites that recovered from the December update.
+One case study describes an affiliate site reviewing large-ticket products where “most of it offered essentially the same value as everyone else” and “what was experiential was buried in massive walls of text.”
 That was me.
-Every review I’d written contained accurate information about astrology apps and reading services, but nothing a reader couldn’t get from three other sites (or from an AI Overview).
+Every review I wrote contained accurate information about astrology apps and reading services, but nothing a reader could not get from three other sites or an AI Overview.

-Here’s what changed after I studied Haynes’s recovery framework and Google’s updated Quality Rater Guidelines:
+Here is what changed after studying Haynes’s recovery framework and Google’s updated Quality Rater Guidelines:

-1. I purchased every product I reviewed.
+- I purchased every product I reviewed.
 Not free trials.
-Full purchases with my own credit card.
-Screenshots of receipts, annotated screenshots of the actual product experience, and original photos of physical products (journals, tarot decks, subscription box contents).
+Full purchases with my credit card.
+Screenshots of receipts, annotated screenshots of the actual product experience, and original photos of physical products.

-2. I buried commodity content and elevated personal experience.
+- I buried commodity content and elevated personal experience.
 My Keen vs. Kasamba review used to open with 400 words defining what psychic readings are.
-I flipped it: the first paragraph now describes the specific reading I got from each platform, what it cost, and whether the astrologer’s predictions tracked with my actual life three months later.
+I flipped it.
+The first paragraph now describes the specific reading I got from each platform, what it cost, and whether the astrologer’s predictions tracked with reality.

-3. I noindexed 40% of my pages.
-Any post where I couldn’t demonstrate first-hand experience got pulled from Google’s index entirely.
+- I noindexed 40% of my pages.
+Any post where I could not demonstrate first-hand experience got pulled from Google’s index entirely.
 This felt terrifying.
-Haynes specifically recommends noindexing pages on YMYL-adjacent topics where you lack expertise, and the traffic data proved it was the right call.
+Haynes specifically recommends noindexing pages on YMYL-adjacent topics where you lack expertise.
+The traffic data proved it was the right call.

-The Zero-Click Problem Nobody in the Astrology Niche Is Talking About
+The Zero-Click Problem Nobody in the Niche Is Talking About

-Even if your content survives core updates, you’re fighting a second war that’s arguably worse: the disappearance of the click itself.
+Even if your content survives core updates, you are fighting a second war that is arguably worse.

-For astrology queries, this is particularly brutal.
-Think about what people actually search.
-“What does it mean when Venus is in retrograde?”
+For astrology queries this is particularly brutal.
+Think about what people search.
+“What does it mean when Venus is retrograde?”
 “Scorpio compatibility with Pisces.”
 “Mercury retrograde 2026 dates.”
-Every one of those queries gets a clean, complete AI Overview answer.
+Every one gets a clean, complete AI Overview answer.
 Why would anyone click through to your site?

-A Bain & Company study found that 80% of consumers now rely on zero-click results in at least 40% of their searches.
+A Bain & Company study found 80% of consumers now rely on zero-click results in at least 40% of their searches.
 For informational astrology content, the number feels higher.
-I watched my impressions stay flat while my click-through rate halved over six months.
+I watched impressions stay flat while click-through rate halved over six months.
 The content was ranking.
-People just weren’t clicking.
+People just were not clicking.

 This is the real reason most astrology affiliate site guides are outdated.
 They tell you to target high-volume informational keywords like “zodiac signs explained” or “birth chart meaning.”
 That worked in 2022.
 Today, those are zero-click death traps.

-The Monetization Decision Framework I Wish I’d Had on Day One
+The Monetization Decision Framework I Wish I Had on Day One

 After 18 months of testing, I built a framework for deciding which astrology content to create and how to monetize it.
-I call it the Experience-Intent-Margin (EIM) filter, and it would have saved me about six months of wasted effort.
+I call it the Experience-Intent-Margin (EIM) filter.

-Here’s how the EIM filter changed my content calendar.
+Here is how the EIM filter changed my content calendar.
 I stopped writing posts like “What Is a Birth Chart?” (fails the Intent test, instant AI Overview fodder) and started writing posts like “I Bought 3 Different Birth Chart Reports and Compared Them Side by Side” (passes all three).
-The second type of post requires more work.
-Way more.
-But it’s the only type that drives clicks, builds trust, and converts.
+The second type requires more work.
+Significantly more.
+But it is the only type that drives clicks, builds trust, and converts.

 “What people click on in AI Overviews is content that is richer and deeper.
 Surface level AI generated content, people don’t want that.”

-I tested eleven different affiliate programs over 18 months.
-Most of the revenue came from three.
-The rest ranged from disappointing to completely worthless.
+I tested eleven affiliate programs over 18 months.
+Most revenue came from three.

-The big lesson: digital products with 65-75% commissions beat physical products with 4-10% commissions, but only if you invest in the content that overcomes buyer skepticism.
-A “Moon Reading Review: Is It Worth It?” post with actual screenshots of my reading outperformed every generic “best astrology sites” listicle I wrote.
-By a factor of about 8x in revenue per 1,000 visitors.
+The big lesson: digital products with 65 to 75% commissions beat physical products with 4 to 10% commissions, but only if you invest in content that overcomes buyer skepticism.
+A “Moon Reading Review: Is It Worth It?” post with actual screenshots outperformed every generic “best astrology sites” listicle I wrote by roughly 8x in revenue per 1,000 visitors.

-Pro Tip: For ClickBank astrology products, your highest-converting content format is the honest, first-person review that includes screenshots, specific details from your actual experience, and a clear verdict.
-“I tried it so you don’t have to” framing works far better than “Top 10 Astrology Readings” listicles because it passes Google’s experience test AND converts skeptical buyers.
+Pro Tip: For ClickBank astrology products, your highest-converting format is the honest first-person review with screenshots, specific details from your actual experience, and a clear verdict.
+“I tried it so you do not have to” framing converts far better than “Top 10 Astrology Readings” listicles because it passes Google’s experience test and converts skeptical buyers.

 The Pivot That Saved the Site: Email Over Organic

-By mid-2025, I’d accepted an uncomfortable truth.
-Google organic search was not going to be my primary revenue driver.
+By mid-2025, I accepted an uncomfortable truth.
+Google organic search would not be my primary revenue driver.
 Not for this niche.
 Not anymore.

-The numbers told the story: my organic traffic was roughly half of what it had been 12 months prior, even after the content improvements.
-Some of that was core update damage.
+Organic traffic was roughly half of what it was 12 months prior, even after content improvements.
+Some was core update damage.
 Some was zero-click erosion.
-But email?
-Email was growing.
+But email was growing.

-I built a simple lead magnet (a “Birth Chart Cheat Sheet” PDF) and put it behind an opt-in on every comparison and review post.
+I built a simple lead magnet (a “Birth Chart Cheat Sheet” PDF) behind an opt-in on every comparison and review post.
 Within four months, the list hit 3,200 subscribers.
-The open rates hovered around 42%, which is unusually high for a niche content site.
+Open rates hovered around 42%, unusually high for a niche content site.
 Astrology audiences are absurdly engaged when you give them something personal and specific.

-The email revenue per subscriber crushed the organic revenue per visitor.
+Email revenue per subscriber crushed organic revenue per visitor.
 Not even close.
-A three-email sequence around a new moon (introducing the ritual concept, recommending specific products, then a “last chance” reminder) consistently drove $2-4 per subscriber who opened the sequence.
-That’s with a list of 3,200 people.
-The math gets interesting fast.
+A three-email sequence around a new moon (introducing the ritual concept, recommending specific products, then a “last chance” reminder) consistently drove $2 to $4 per subscriber who opened the sequence.
+With 3,200 subscribers, the math gets interesting fast.

 This matches a broader industry shift.
-The Digital Bloom’s 2025 analysis of publisher adaptation strategies found that direct relationships via email lists provide “owned channels independent of algorithmic changes.”
-For a niche affiliate site, email isn’t a nice-to-have.
-It’s the business model.
+Direct relationships via email provide “owned channels independent of algorithmic changes”.
+For a niche affiliate site, email is not a nice-to-have.
+It is the business model.

 Would I Build an Astrology Affiliate Site Again in 2026?

 Honestly?
 Maybe.
-But I’d do it completely differently.
+But I would do it completely differently.

-I wouldn’t start with SEO-first content targeting high-volume informational keywords.
+I would not start with SEO-first content targeting high-volume informational keywords.
 That playbook is broken for this niche.
-I’d start with a small, focused email list built through a social channel (TikTok or YouTube Shorts, where astrology content performs incredibly well) and treat the website as a conversion hub, not a traffic source.
+I would start with a small, focused email list built through a social channel (TikTok or YouTube Shorts, where astrology content performs incredibly well) and treat the website as a conversion hub, not a traffic source.

-I’d write fewer than 30 pages total, and every single one would pass the EIM filter.
+I would write fewer than 30 pages total, and every single one would pass the EIM filter.
 No commodity content.
 No “what is a natal chart” explainers.
-Only product comparisons, personal experience reviews, and curated recommendation content that AI Overviews can’t replicate because the subjective experience is the entire point.
+Only product comparisons, personal experience reviews, and curated recommendation content AI Overviews cannot replicate because the subjective experience is the point.

-And I’d pick my affiliate programs before writing a single word.
-The niche has enough programs paying 30-75% commissions on digital products that you don’t need to waste time on low-margin physical product affiliates unless you’re specifically building a gift-guide play for Q4.
+And I would pick affiliate programs before writing a single word.
+The niche has enough programs paying 30 to 75% commissions on digital products that low-margin physical product affiliates are not worth investing in unless you are specifically building a gift-guide play for Q4.

-The astrology market isn’t shrinking.
+The astrology market is not shrinking.
 The overall market is projected to reach $25.61 billion by 2034.
 Gen Z’s belief in astrology keeps climbing.
 The audience is there, and they spend money.
-But the distribution channel for reaching them has fundamentally changed, and any case study that ignores that is selling you a 2022 strategy in a 2026 market.
+But the distribution channel for reaching them has fundamentally changed.

-If you’re considering building in this niche (or any passion-driven niche with similar dynamics), teams like LoudScale can help you map out the content-to-conversion strategy before you publish a single page, which is exactly the kind of planning I wish I’d done 18 months ago.
+If you are considering building in this niche or any passion-driven niche with similar dynamics, teams like LoudScale can help you map the content-to-conversion strategy before you publish a single page.

 Frequently Asked Questions About Astrology Affiliate Sites